 The Society wants to ensure that the panel members are active researchers with an excellent background in research.
 As these researchers will invariably have connections with some applicants, conflicts of interest will arise.
 Where these occur for panel members, the following rules will apply.

 - All conflicts of interest must be declared in writing to the Society.
 Society staff will minute all conflicts of interest and actions taken.

-- Where a panel member is a family member or close friend of any applicant(s), that person will not assess the applications or interview the candidate and take no part in the consideration of that application.
-They will hear about the outcome of that application when official letters are sent to all applicants.
+- Where a panel member is a family member or close friend of any applicant(s), that person will not assess the proposal or interview the candidate and take no part in the consideration of that proposal.
+They will hear about the outcome of that proposal when official letters are sent to all applicants.

-- If a panel member has an interest in an application, such as collaborating with an applicant or an applicant’s group, or is conflicted with the applicant*then that member shall not assess the application or interview the candidate.
+- If a panel member has an interest in an application, such as collaborating with an applicant or an applicant’s group, or is conflicted with the applicant* then that member shall not assess the proposal or interview the candidate.